Georgechrp/konstantina-site/_posts/2017-04-06-academic-background.md

 tags: [Academic Background, Education, Linguistics, English Teaching, Digital Pedagogy, STEAM, Inclusive Education]
 ---

 <div style="display: flex; gap: 10px; margin-bottom: 20px;">
   <button id="tts-btn" onclick="toggleRead()" style="cursor: pointer;">🔊 Listen to this</button>
 </div>

 <div class="tts-target">
 <p>
 Konstantina Alevizou holds a strong academic foundation in the fields of English language teaching and applied linguistics.
-She earned her BA in English Language and Literature from the National and Kapodistrian University of Athens, followed by an MA in Applied Linguistics with honors (Cum Laude) from the Hellenic American University.
+She earned her BA in English Language and Literature from the <a href="https://www.enl.uoa.gr/" target="_blank">National and Kapodistrian University of Athens</a>, followed by an MA in Applied Linguistics with honors (Cum Laude) from the <a href="https://www.haec.gr/en/masters-applied-linguistics" target="_blank">Hellenic American University</a>.
 Her academic focus has extended to inclusive teaching practices and the integration of digital tools in language education.
-She is currently pursuing a second Master’s degree in Technologies of Learning and Communication with a specialization in STEAM training at the European University of Cyprus, further enhancing her expertise in digital pedagogies and innovative instructional methods.
+She is currently pursuing a second Master’s degree in Technologies of Learning and Communication with a specialization in STEAM training at the <a href="https://euc.ac.cy/en/programs/master-technologies-of-learning-communication-online/?_gl=1*1wge2ds*_up*MQ..*_gs*MQ.." target="_blank">European University of Cyprus</a>, further enhancing her expertise in digital pedagogies and innovative instructional methods.
 </p>
 </div>